 Some circumstances may be different than they were in the first marriage.
-If you're bringing certain assets into a new marriage, like child support and multiple properties, you may want to ensure they don't get tangled in any other finances.
+If you're bringing assets or monetary commitments into a new marriage (such as child support and multiple properties), you may want to keep them separate from your new spouse's financial responsibilities.

 At least one of you has children.

 Let's say one party has kids from a previous marriage.
-A prenup can establish what should be left to your children when estate planning, and also make sure that previous and current family members have a financial plan in the case of death.
-Wills are still necessary, but prenups can establish intent from both parties, experts say.
+A prenup can help you establish what part of the estate would go to the spouse's children.
+It also ensures family members have a financial plan in the case of death.
+Wills are still necessary, but prenups can establish intent from both parties.

 One of you has significantly more debt.